Clearwater Beach

 Covering Clearwater Beach & environs

 Once you've returned to shore, learn about the native marine life you may have seen during your sea adventure at the Clearwater Marine Aquarium.
-There you can see rescued dolphin, otters and sea turtles and even touch stingrays, starfish, sea urchins and other marine invertebrates.
+This aquarium is home to many sea animals who have been rescued and rehabilitated.
+The ultimate goal is to release them back into the wild, but many become permanent residents due to their injuries.

 For those of you who want to enjoy some land-based fun, bring the kids to Celebration Station for go-karts, video games, and miniature golfing.
 Boatyard Village is an interesting and realistic recreation of a 19th century fishing village with many shops and restaurants to visit while looking around.